Class AstronomicalCalendar

 A Java calendar that calculates astronomical times such as

 sunrise, sunset and twilight times.
-This class contains a Calendar and can therefore use the standard
+This class contains a LocalDate and can therefore use the standard

 Calendar functionality to change dates etc. The calculation engine used to calculate the astronomical times can be